I can’t believe I’m saying this: Dear Readers, I’d like to introduce you to Rental House #3.

 Sorry if I’ve bored you with too much detail, but location is the most important aspect of this project.
 Many real estate investors decide to specialize in ONE location — sometimes limiting their search to only a few blocks — and there’s a ton of merit to that strategy.
 If I start flipping houses, I’ll most likely follow that approach.

-Will and I are taking the opposite tactic for our rentals, because we’re buying-and-holding for the long run.
+We’re taking the opposite tactic for our rentals, because we’re buying-and-holding for the long run.
 Neighborhoods will fluctuate in unpredictable ways over the span of the next 40 years.
 By diversifying our buy-and-hold locations, we’ll decrease the risk of holding a bunch of houses in an area that might experience a collapse.
 (Of course, if ALL of metropolitan Atlanta plummets, we’re screwed.)

 C’mon, Get Talkin’ Numbers, Already